Running Dangerous Inlets

 6. Have Plenty of Power

-Safely running a raging inlet requires that you have immediate reserve power to maneuver out of harm’s way.
+Safely running a dangerous inlet requires that you have immediate reserve power to maneuver out of harm’s way.
 “You might not always need the extra power, but having extra horsepower relative to your boat size can help keep you safe,” says Cordes.
 For example, when trying to stay ahead of a breaking wave, a punch of the throttle keeps you in position.
-Few things are more dreadful than having an underpowered boat in a raging inlet, whether trying to climb up the face of a wave or hoping to outrun it.
+Few things are more dreadful than having an underpowered boat in a nasty inlet, whether trying to climb up the face of a wave or hoping to outrun it.

 7. Don’t Go at Night

-Running an inlet proves exponentially more difficult and dangerous when you can’t see.
+Running a rough inlet proves exponentially more difficult and dangerous when you can’t see.
 “A lot of guys like to head offshore before daylight to fish for tuna, and that means crossing the bar in the dark,” says Normoyle.
 “Every year there are accidents as a result.”
 So Normoyle’s advice is to wait until daylight to head out, and to return early enough to cross back over before sundown.
 The same advice applies when there’s heavy fog or torrential rain.

 9. Wear Life Jackets

-No matter what the conditions, if they’re not already doing so, instruct your crew to don life jackets when running an inlet.
+No matter what the conditions, if they’re not already doing so, instruct your crew to don life jackets when running a dangerous inlet.
 “It’s always a good idea to ask them to stay seated with their life jackets on,” says Cordes.
 Get all crew members out of the cabin or other enclosure, as the buoyancy of their life jackets might prevent escape should the boat capsize.
 If, as the helmsman, you must remain in an enclosed space, such as a pilothouse, wear a manually inflatable life jacket.